Education in Action: Exploring Remote Employment & Work-Based Learning During Incarceration

 Special thanks to all the individuals who gave feedback, shared stories, and have been working for years to build more opportunity pathways for incarcerated people.

-Do you have a question about higher education in prison programs?
+Have a question about higher education in prison?
 Want to get involved with the Alliance?
 Have an idea to share?
 Please get in touch.